ntd/ardecoder/README.md

 whenever its position changes.
 The maximum rate of changes (i.e. the minimum time between two unsolicited responses) is customizable

-To enable push mode, use "`S`" followed by the rate time (in milliseconds) and a newline.
+To enable push mode, use `"S"` followed by the rate time (in milliseconds) and a newline.
 To disable push mode and turn back in slave mode, specify a rate time of 0.